Tinystep1/cmfive-docs/README.md

 # To host this Jekyll repository locally with Docker:
 --------------------------------------------------

- - install Docker including Docker-Compose (at least version 2.1)
+ - Install Docker including Docker-Compose (at least version 2.1).
+Install VSCode & MS "Docker for Visual Studio Code" for easy Docker control without CLI.
- - clone-or-pull-or-download this repository into a local file directory
+ - Clone-or-pull-or-download this repository into a local file directory
+ - Add your repsoitory to a VSCode workspace, then apply Docker up/down/restart using context menu options by right-click on "docker-compose.yml"

- - from your local file directory, run:
+ - or, from your local file directory, run "docker-compose up jekyll tlsproxy", and to quit run "docker-compose down"

-   - To **serve** pages locally: docker-compose up jekyll tlsproxy
+	  - The jekyll & tlsproxy services will **serve** pages locally
       - aim your browser at 'localhost:4001' to test pages by http
       - aim your browser at 'https://localhost:4002' to test by https
 	     - let your browser accept the self signed cert.
-   - To **quit**: docker-compose down
-   - To **build** with fixed URL's for deployment: docker-compose up builddocs

  - note:
-   - "docker-compose up" without specifying services will not work:
-      - Jekyll cannot both build domain URL's and serve locally at the same time!
-   - "docker-compose up jekyll" can work alone, but only exposes http:4000 to the docker app_net
+	- "docker-compose up jekyll" can work alone, but exposes http:4000 only to Docker "doc_app_net"
 	- alternate configurations can be made by declaring new services in "docker-compose.override.yml"
 		- eg: uncomment example "httpsjekyll" which is declared per the command line example in general notes below
 		- then: docker-compose up httpsjekyll
 		- serves only https on localhost:4000, useful to check action of absolute links by site URL
+		- or: uncomment example "builddocs" to **build** with fixed URL's for deployment
+		- then:  docker-compose up builddocs

 --------------------------------------------------